pwilmart/PXD011691_reanalysis/README.md

 ##### Coefficients of Variance

-Coefficients of Variance (CVs) within biological groups is another good metric for evaluating data before and normalizations.
+Coefficients of Variance (CVs) within biological groups is another good metric for evaluating data before and after normalizations.
 We only have one group of 10 samples in practical terms here.
 The median CV was lowered from 8.8% to 5.8% for the BGS site, and lowered from 8.9% to 6.1% for the FLI data.
 Animal model systems are used partly because biological variability is reduced.
 We expect mice data to have lower variability compared to human samples.
 That said, a 6% CV is very low, even for mice samples.
 I have worked with brain sample TMT data in the past (both human and mice) and brain samples seem to have lower variability compared to most other tissues.

 I have seen many types of samples in the 7+ years of analyzing TMT datasets (all SPS-MS3 acquisition) and have some typical numbers for Cvs.
 Some types of samples are easier to collect and work with than others when looking at animal and human systems and that is reflected in the CVs.